oroinc/documentation/user/back-office/reports-segments/filters.rst

   .. image:: /user/img/reports/filters_5.png
      :alt: Filtering the opportunity record by status

-  - You can also select a field of another entity, related to it.
-For example, if you want the list to contain only Opportunities assigned to a certain customer, scroll down the list and select this field under the *Related Entities* header.
+  - You can also select a field of another related entity.
+For example, if you want the list to contain only Opportunities assigned to a customer, scroll down the list and select this field under the *Related Entities* header.

-    The name of the selected field (in our example, it is *Customer*) will appear at the top of the list.
+    The name of the selected field (e.g., *Customer*) will appear at the top of the list.

     .. image:: /user/img/reports/filters_7.png
        :alt: Filtering the opportunity record by customer name